How old is the club?

-New members are required to pay an initial buy-in of $1000.
-The recurring dues are currently $85/month.
+New members are required to pay an initial buy-in of $1250.
+The recurring dues are currently $100/month.
 Monthly dues commence the first month after and individual joins the club.
 We encourage each member to pay their dues via our website at the beginning of each month.
 Several options are provided for making various payments.
 You may setup a recurring monthly payment that is automatically executed each month or you can manually pay your dues in 1, 3, 6 or 12 month increments.

 See our Membership Page for more information.